 Other development costs that do not meet these criteria are recognized as an expense as incurred.
-Development costs previously recognized as an expense are not recognized as an asset in subsequent periods.

 The Group monitors, in a separate system, resource allocation at an individual level as regards product development versus ongoing maintenance.
 In the last years, the share of product development of the time available has been 80% on average.
-The Group aims to continue with significant investments in product development in the next few years, and therefore foresee that capitalized work on own account will continue to the same extent as earlier.
+The Group aims to continue with significant investments in product development in the next few years, and therefore foresee that capitalized work on its own account will continue to the same extent as earlier.